Feeding Your Senior Dog

 While some dogs may not need a change in the nutrient composition of their diet as they age, there are nutritional adjustments that may specifically benefit senior dogs, depending on a number of factors (e.g. their activity level or underlying medical conditions).
 Here are some of the most common:

-- Some senior dogs may need more or less fiber: There are two categories of fiber: soluble, which serves as "food" for bacteria to ferment, and insoluble, which adds bulk to the stool that bacteria cannot break down.
+Some senior dogs may need more or less fiber in their diet: There are two categories of fiber: soluble, which serves as “food” for bacteria to ferment, and insoluble, which adds bulk to the stool that bacteria cannot break down.
 Mixed fibers, like psyllium, combine both and appear in some senior dog foods to help improve general gastrointestinal support.
-For those senior dogs who have trouble with constipation, a diet higher in fiber may help them stay regular.
+For those senior dogs who have trouble with constipation, a dog food diet higher in fiber may help them stay regular.
 On the flipside, some senior foods may have less fiber than usual, perhaps because fiber may decrease the absorption of essential nutrients.
 It is not yet clear which fiber modification (more or less), if any, is best for senior pets.

-- Lower or higher calorie density for senior dogs: If you are asking yourself, "Well, how many calories does a senior dog need?" then the short answer is: it is complicated.
-Some foods for seniors are formulated to be more calorically dense and others, less.
-Finding the appropriate calorie density (calories per cups) depends on whether or not your dog needs to gain or lose weight.
+Lower or higher calorie density for senior dogs: If you are asking yourself, “Well, how many calories does a senior dog need?” then the short answer is: it is complicated.
+Some dog foods for seniors are formulated to be more calorically dense, and others, less.
+Finding the appropriate calorie density (calories per cup) depends on whether or not your dog needs to gain or lose weight.
 Some general guidelines:

-Finally, always consult your vet, who can help you determine what is right for your dog and make adjustments accordingly.
+Finally, always consult your vet, who can help you determine what dog food diet is right for your senior dog and make adjustments accordingly.

 Check out this study for more reading on senior dog nutrition.
 Remember, there is currently no senior, geriatric, or mature dog food nutrient profile recognized by the Association of American Feed Control Officials (AAFCO).
 That means there is no guarantee that senior food will contain a certain amount of protein, fiber, or any of the nutrients mentioned here.

-Talk to your vet for recommendations, and consider fresh dog food, which is easier for the body to break down and pull nutrients from than some processed kibble or uncooked diets.
+Talk to your vet for recommendations, and consider a gently cooked dog food like Nom Nom, which is easier for the body to break down and pull nutrients from than some processed kibble or uncooked diets.

 Dog Food for Seniors to Fight Dental Disease

-If your dog is between dental cleanings or has lost a number of teeth due to dental disease, there is one simple change that may help him come mealtime: switching to a
+If your senior dog is between dental cleanings or has lost several teeth due to dental disease, there is one simple change that may help him come mealtime: switching to a canned, gently cooked, or raw dog food diet that is easier to chew.
+Breaking through kibble can be tough for senior dogs, who are more likely to have loose or infected teeth.

-- Additives like sodium hexametaphosphate or citric acid, to help prevent the minerals that cause calculus (hard, rock-like material on teeth) from sticking together.
+Additives like sodium hexametaphosphate or citric acid help prevent the minerals that cause calculus (hard, rock-like material on teeth) from sticking together.

-- Dog probiotics, aka healthy bacteria, which may play a role in oral health.
+Dog probiotics, aka healthy bacteria, may play a role in oral health.

 Keep in mind that the best treatment for infected gums or teeth is a cleaning and proper care from a vet.

-Unfortunately, many diets marketed for seniors advertising glucosamine, chondroitin, EPA, and DHA do not contain effective amounts of these substances.
-To get results, you may need to add them to your dog's food unless it is one specifically labeled for joint health.
+Unfortunately, many dog food diets marketed for seniors, advertising glucosamine, chondroitin, EPA, and DHA do not contain effective amounts of these substances.
+To get results, you may need to add dietary supplements to your dog’s food unless it is one specifically labeled for joint health.

 Added MCTs, DHA, and Antioxidants in Dog Food